Rheumatrex Dose Pack

-If you are a man, use a condom to keep from causing a pregnancy while you are using methotrexate.
-Continue using condoms for at least 90 days after your treatment ends.
+If you are a man, use a condom to keep from causing a pregnancy while you are using Rheumatrex Dose Pack.
+Continue using condoms for at least 3 months after your last dose.

 Do not give this medicine to a child without the advice of a doctor.

-Methotrexate can lower blood cells that help your body fight infections and help your blood to clot.
+Rheumatrex Dose Pack can be toxic to your organs, and may lower your blood cell counts.
 Your blood will need to be tested often, and you may need an occasional liver biopsy.
-Your cancer treatments may be delayed based on the results of these tests.
+Your cancer treatments may be delayed based on the results.

 What happens if I miss a dose?

-Call your doctor for instructions if you miss a dose of methotrexate.
+Call your doctor for instructions if you miss a dose of Rheumatrex Dose Pack.

 What happens if I overdose?